piotrnar/gocoin/README.md

 **wallet**

-* Should work on any platform with a working Go (cross)compiler.
-For instance: it has been successfully tested on Raspberry Pi model A.
+* An any platform that you can make your Go (cross)compiler to build for (e.g. Raspberry Pi).
-* For security reasons, make sure to use encrypted swap file.
+* For security reasons make sure to use encrypted swap file, if there is a swap file.
-* If you decide to store your password in a file, keep it on encrypted disc.
+* If you decide to store your password in a file, have the disk encrypted (in case gets stolen).

 ## Software